wp-plugins/scrapeazon/readme.txt

 This plugin currently only accesses reviews on Amazon.com.

+= I'm getting weird PHP errors when ScrapeAZon attempts to retrieve a review.
+What's wrong? =

+Depending on your installation, your system might not support cURL, which is the default method of retrieval that ScrapeAZon uses.
+If your system does not support cURL, try selecting the checkbox on the ScrapeAZon settings page that configures the plugin to use file_get_contents instead.

 = The ScrapeAZon shortcode displays an error message on my page.
 What's up with that? =

 If the AWS server returns an error from your API request, ScrapeAZon displays that error to assist you in troubleshooting.
 Some common reasons you might see an error are: